 Helen enjoys time aside from the busyness of being a wife, mother, pastor and evangelist to paint/draw.
 Her artwork is used as a powerful medium to express different elements of the Christian life.
 Helen's artwork is often centred around themes and in recent times it has been on spiritual warfare.
 Click on each picture to see a larger version and to read the caption.

 Prophetic Art - During Worship

-On Sunday's, during the worship meeting at Church on the Rock, we have one or two paint a picture, as an expression of worship to the Lord.
+On Sunday's, during the worship we often have someone from our church paint a picture, as an expression of worship to the Lord.
 We encourage children to be involved in this too.
 As can be seen by our gallery of prophetic art the young ones especially enjoy the visual medium as an expression of worship to the Lord.
-All paintings are completed during the worship time which means they're done in approximately 20-25 mins.
-The children do smaller paintings, 50cms x 40cms, and the adults 90cms x 70 cms.

 Blackboard Art - Mathers Lane